 Failover Group3: VDA Master Image VM

 Steps 4, 6 and 7 containing manual or script actions are applicable to only an on-premises XenApp >environment with MCS/PVS catalogs.

 Group 3 Manual or script action: Shut down master VDA VM.
 The Master VDA VM when failed over to Azure will be in a running state.
 To create new MCS catalogs using Azure hosting, the master VDA VM is required to be in Stopped (de allocated) state.
 Shutdown the VM from Azure portal.

 Failover Group4: Delivery Controller and StoreFront server VMs

 Add Azure RM host connection

-Create Azure ARM host connection in Delivery Controller machine to provision new MCS catalogs in Azure.
+Create Azure host connection in Delivery Controller machine to provision new MCS catalogs in Azure.
 Follow the steps as explained in this article.